 It’s also normal to feel like you don’t even have any idea how to start.
 You’re not alone!
 Hopefully this guide will walk you through the process of programming.

-This also might seem obvious, but the first step to programming is knowing what it is you want to program.
+The first step to programming is knowing what it is you want to program.
 But this isn’t always as straightforward as you might think.

 If you aren’t sure where to start, check out the homework assignments at the bottom of every tutorial, or the tweak ideas at the bottom of every example.